 Honors in Major

 The honors-in-major program allows students to further challenge themselves by pursuing an ambitious set of classes and projects within their major.
 Upon completion of the requirements, a student is eligible to graduate with "Honors in Selected Major" designation.
-You do not have to be enrolled in the University Honors Program (a 32-credit program) to pursue the Honors-in-Major option (a 16-credit program).
-All University Honors-in-Major Program participants must, however, complete the 16 credit Honors-in-Major coursework as part of their overall University Honors-in-Major requirements.
+Students wishing to participate in the Honors-in-Major option (a 16-credit program) should contact the Honors Program Office.
+Information describing the UNH Honors Programs is available on the UHP website.

 - maintainenance of a minimum 3.40 GPA in overall coursework and 3.40 GPA in major coursework